The Star of the Backstage

 "The Star of the Backstage" is the thirty-third season premiere of the American animated television series The Simpsons, and the 707th episode overall.
 It aired in the United States on Fox on September 26, 2021.
-The episode was directed by Rob Oliver, and written by Elisabeth Kiernan Averick.
+The episode was directed by Rob Oliver and written by Elisabeth Kiernan Averick.

+In this episode, Marge is reunited with her classmates to recreate their high school play and realizes that she was not the star because she worked backstage.
+Kristen Bell and Sara Chase guest starred.
+The episode received mixed reviews.

 The episode was originally named "No Day but Yesterday".

 Plot

-At the memorial of a recently-deceased theater director, Marge is given her old production manual from the widow about her high school play "Y2K: The Millennium Bug".
-Now filled with thoughtful memories of being the stage manager, Marge is encouraged to reunite her old classmates to restage the play.
+At the memorial of a recently deceased theater director, Marge is given her old production manual from the widow about her high school play "Y2K: The Millennium Bug".
+Now filled with fond memories of being the stage manager, Marge reunites her old classmates to restage the play.

-At the theater, the group realizes that they are missing one of the cast members, Sasha Reed, who apparently has gone to New York after graduation and was accepted into Juilliard.
-Sasha arrives from above, and sings of how she has become a success during adulthood and having met various celebrities.
-Marge then realizes that, due to being unseen by the audience in the backstage, Sasha was the real star of the show.
+At the theater, the group realizes that they are missing one of the cast members, Sasha Reed, who apparently moved to New York after graduation and was accepted into Juilliard.
+Sasha arrives in Springfield and sings of becoming a successful actress and having several celebrities as friends.
+Marge then realizes that Sasha was the real star of the show and envies her for her popularity and apparent success.

-Now desperate to take over the spotlight of the play (and even being further frustrated by the gang's recollection of high school memories that she wasn't part of), Marge finds out that Sasha is an impostor, having lied about having an amazing career, and had only became a saleswoman.
-Sasha breaks into tears and leaves the rehearsal, which affects the restaging of the play.
+Eventually, however, Marge finds out that Sasha is an impostor, having lied to the rest of the cast about her fabulous career as an actress; she is in fact a sales representative at Sephora.
+After Marge exposes her lies, Sasha bursts into tears and leaves the rehearsal, which affects the restaging of the play.

-Homer convinces Marge in front of Bart and Lisa to bring Sasha back into the play, in a "delicate approach".
-Marge then realizes that Sasha's voice was one of the greatest elements of the play, and finds her at Moe's Tavern to apologize for letting jealousy and their old rivalry get in the way.
+Homer, in a song and dance routine, convinces Marge in front of Bart and Lisa to bring Sasha back into the play.
+Marge then realizes that Sasha's voice was one of the greatest elements of the play and finds her at Moe's Tavern to apologize for letting jealousy and their old rivalry get in the way.
 Sasha agrees to join the play again, and with the rest of the gang, they perform once more.
-Bart and Lisa, meanwhile, end up shocked and dismayed that the play, both the original and restaged versions, ended abruptly.
+While Bart and Lisa dislike the play, calling its abrupt ending "just lazy", the rest of the audience applauds, and Sasha invites Marge to a diner with the rest of the cast.

 During the credits, there are photos of the play's cast in different activities.

+Production

+Development

+The episode was one of the first to be written during the COVID-19 lockdown.
+The episode was inspired by the Disney+ show Encore!, hosted by Kristen Bell, which reunites casts of high school musicals.
+Jack Dolgen wrote the music for the episode, and Kat Burns choreographed the dance sequences for the episode.
+Both worked with writer Elisabeth Kiernan Averick on the television series Crazy Ex-Girlfriend.